OpenTitan user accounts

 Individual Collaborators

-In unusual cases, participants may be associated with an organisation which is not an OpenTitan Project Partner.
-As the individuals are assigning licenses to the project, the organisation will need to sign a corporate contributor license agreement.
+If an individual is contributing as an individual collaborator, and is associated with an organisation which is not a Partner, as the individual is assigning licenses to the project, the associated organisation will need to sign a corporate contributor license agreement.

 Account Management